Johneriksson88/ekorren/readme2.md

 The company provides storage units in various sizes for rent to persons and businesses.
 The website provides short and concise information about the storage units and how to rent them.
 It provides a service for creating an account, and managing the orders and customer information on a user panel page.
 There is also an admin panel where the site owner can manage the database and collect an updated customer registry.

+The project is a part of the [Code Institute Full Stack Developer Program](https://codeinstitute.net/se/full-stack-software-development-diploma/) and is my fourth "portfolio project".

 The website can be [found here](https://magasinet-ekorren.herokuapp.com/).

 ## Table of Contents